dominicling/hiring/README.md

-# Front-End Developer @ Mailgun
+# Front-End Developer @ Limousine Transport

-To apply just shoot us an email: <a href="mailto:hack@mailgun.net">hack@mailgun.net</a>
+To apply just shoot us an email: <a href="mailto:dominic@limousinetransport.com">dominic@limousinetransport.come</a>

-<a href="http://www.mailgun.com">Mailgun</a> is The Email Service for Developers.
+<a href="http://www.limosinetransport.com">Limousine Transport</a> is The Email Service for Developers.
 We make it easy for developers to implement email into their software.
 We're ex-YC and were acquired by Rackspace in 2012 but remain an independent product within the larger Rackspace organization.
 This enables us to move fast in a startup-like atmosphere but we have access to juicy hardware, large marketing muscle and world class data centers.

 We are looking for a front-end developer with an eye for design and strong product vision to help build the future of Mailgun.